Santa Montefiore: Personal life

-The couple are friends with King Charles III and Camilla, Queen consort of the United Kingdom, who attended their wedding.
+The couple are friends with King Charles III and Queen Camilla, who attended their wedding.
 Santa Montefiore is a friend of Tiggy Legge-Bourke and of Queen Máxima of the Netherlands.

 She converted to Judaism before the marriage.
 The wedding was held at the Liberal Jewish Synagogue in St John's Wood, London, with which her husband's family has been associated for generations.

-The Montefiores have two children, Lily and Sasha.